couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-7000-contribute.markdown

-# Contributing to Couchbase Lite iOS
+# Contributing

-If you want to contribute, please follow the guidelines for coding and testing described in this section.
+If you want to contribute to Couchbase Lite for iOS, please follow the guidelines for coding and testing described in this section.
 You can find the [latest source code for Couchbase Lite iOS](https://github.com/couchbase/couchbase-lite-ios) on GitHub.

 ## Coding Style